View

 def zoom(factor: Float): Unit

-Resize the view rectangle relatively to its current size.
+Resize the view rectangle relative to its current size.

-Resize the view rectangle relatively to its current size.
+Resize the view rectangle relative to its current size.

 Resizing the view simulates a zoom, as the zone displayed on screen grows or shrinks. factor is a multiplier: